ShingZhanho/ENGG1340-Project-25Spring/README.md

 * **Fully customizable arenas**: Why stick to the default battlefield when you can design your own? _SHOOT!_ is equipped with file I/O which allows you to import custom map files, and set up your own initial player position.
 The freedom is in your hands.🗺️

 * **Difficulty levels for every player**: Whether you are a novice seeking a gentle introduction to the chaos, a veteran who survives relentless waves and is equipped with precise skills, or a elite shooter, there is always a difficulty level just for you.
 In each level, the monster spawn rates, their speed and their amount are always changing.
-Get ready to push your limits and conquer the arena!
+Get ready to push your limits and conquer the arena!😁

 * **Dynamic combat–fast, fluid, and ferocious**: Bullets fly, monsters swarm, and every second counts.
 The game’s smooth mechanics ensure that your skill—not luck—determines victory.😈